elixir-cloud-aai/elixir-cloud-aai.github.io/docs/guides/guide-contributor/language-specific/python.md

 file to specify the dependencies.
 Do not use `requirements.txt` files.
 Use `poetry.lock` to lock the dependencies and commit it to the repository.

-Preegaferably, segregate dependencies for different tasks.
+Preferably, segregate dependencies for different tasks.
 For example, use `[tool.poetry.test.dependencies]` for testing dependencies, and `[tool.poetry.dependencies]` for runtime dependencies.